 How it began

-Currently, there are are over 135 chapters nationwide and more than 200,000 lifetime members.
-Each chapter is unique to the university that houses it.
-Even though each chapter may be different, as Alpha Chi Omegas we all hold the same values.
+Currently, there are are over 140 chapters nationwide and more than 200,000 lifetime members of Alpha Chi Omega.
+Even though each chapter may be unique to the university that houses it, as Alpha Chi Omegas we all hold the same core values.

-The mission of Alpha Chi Omega is to enrich the lives of our members through leadership, academics, and sisterhood; and to provide our sisters opportunities for individual grow to become the best versions of ourselves.
+The mission of Alpha Chi Omega is to enrich the lives of our members through leadership, academics, and sisterhood; and to provide our sisters opportunities for individual growth in order to become the best versions of ourselves.

-The badge of Alpha Chi Omega is the Lyre, which is the first musical instrument that was played on Mount Olympus.
-To commemorate our fall founding, our colors are Scarlet Red and Olive Green.
+The primary symbol of Alpha Chi Omega is the Lyre, which is the first musical instrument that was played for the gods on Mount Olympus according to Greek mythology.
+Our colors, scarlet red and olive green, commemorate our fall founding.
 Our official flower is the Red Carnation, which exemplifies our fraternity's colors.
 The official Alpha Chi Omega jewel is the Pearl.

 FOUNDERS’ DAY–OCTOBER 15